Here are some updates about lake accesses and travel conditions on Lake Winnie as of January 7, 2021.

-#9 Two Resorts, Becker’s and McArdle’s have open access as of 2-12-2020.
+#9 Two Resorts, Becker’s and McArdle’s have limited access for ATVs and snowmobiles as of 12-28-2020.
 McArdles and Becker's cooperate to maintain a system of plowed roads that provide access from the public landing located on the west side of the lake.
 Accessed via Trappers Drive NW just south of McArdle’s Resort, this is typiclly an excellent landing.

 This access is open to the public, and there is a drop box provided for folks who are willing to make a free will donation.
 I'd suggest $12.00 which is the low end rate at most other resorts on the lake. >> Becker's Resort 218-665-2268 or McArdle's Resort 218-665-2212